 As always, the CTM 2018 programme will be built on two pillars: first-hand experience and critical reflection.
 Club events and concerts will be complemented by daytime offerings of broad-ranging discourse and debate.
 In addition to a Discourse lecture series, interviews and the festival exhibition, both the 6th edition of the MusicMakers Hacklab and numerous networking sessions assure ample opportunities for exchange and learning.

-The CTM 2018 Radio Lab Call, now returning for the fifth year in a row, is an open invitation to submit ideas for the creative interface between radio art and live performance or installation art (submissions deadline is 17 September 2017).
+The CTM 2018 Radio Lab, now returning for the fifth year in a row, is an exploration of the creative interface between radio art and live performance or installation art.

 As in previous years, CTM Festival will take place parallel to and in collaboration with transmediale – Festival for Art and Digital Culture, which will appear in 2018 in its 31th edition and has adopted the theme "face value".

-Stay tuned – the first wave of CTM 2018 artists will be announced in late September or early October.
+Stay tuned – the first wave of CTM 2018 artists will be announced in October.
 Early Bird Festival Passes will be available then too.

 Entering its 5th edition, the CTM 2018 Radio Lab explores and experiments with the intersection of live performance and the medium of radio.
 The lab hosts a project commissioned by Deutschlandfunk Kultur – Hörspiel/Klangkunst and CTM Festival, in collaboration with the ORF musikprotokoll im steirischen herbst, Ö1 Kunstradio, and supported by the music magazine The Wire.
-The project will premiere at CTM Festival 2018.
-The deadline for applications is 17 September 2017.
+This year's winning project, by Cairo-based Zuli, will premiere at CTM Festival 2018.